-- You do not have a valid U.S. passport or passport card; AND - You use airplanes as a mode of domestic transportation; or - · You visit military bases; or - You visit secure federal facilities
+- You do not have a valid U.S. passport or passport card; AND - You use airplanes as a mode of domestic transportation; or - You visit military bases; or - You visit secure federal facilities.

-Action Standard DL/ID REAL ID DL/ID Driving (DL only) YES YES Using for general identification purposes YES YES Boarding a domestic flight (U.S.) after May 7, 2025 NO YES Entering a military base or secure federal facility NO YES
+Action Standard DL/ID REAL ID DL/ID Driving (DL only) YES YES Using for general identification purposes YES YES Boarding a domestic flight (U.S.) after May 7, 2025 NO YES Entering a military base or secure federal facility NO YES or visit:

-For additional information: 833-503-4074 or visit:
+For additional information: